bark-simulator/bark/docs/source/example.md

 ## Other Examples
 The other examples can be run in a similar fashion using:

-* `bazel run //examples:highway`: Two lane highway example.
+* `bazel run //examples:highway`: Two-lane highway example.
 * `bazel run //examples:intersection`: Three way intersection.
 * `bazel run //examples:interaction_dataset`: Dataset replay.
 * `bazel run //examples:benchmark_database`: Benchmarks behaviors using a scenario database.